sergiogcx/cityofaustin/README.md

    The offset is directly the SQL query offset based on the imposed limit of 40 (ie SELECT ...
 LIMIT 40 OFFSET 0)
     ```

-- **Stops** This implements the functionality of the first challenge "List the stops for a specified trip.
+- **Stops** This implements the functionality of the third challenge "List the stops for a specified trip.
 You can fetch this data by querying trips.txt and shapes.txt"
 	- URI:
 		-  [https://api.qudrio.com/v1/stops/{trip_id}/{offset}](https://api.qudrio.com/v1/stops)
 	- Use Example: